naraichu/Duo-Sensing/README.md

 ## Duo-Sensing circuit
 ![Circuit_Schematics](https://github.com/naraichu/Duo-Tactile/assets/67613808/03fbf6cd-0c9d-40ed-b8dd-75a2a1b8afe3)

 The potentiometer, as seen in the diagram within the Wheatstone Bridge, is the digital integrated circuit (IC) potentiometer [X9C103](https://www.renesas.com/us/en/document/dst/x9c102-x9c103-x9c104-x9c503-datasheet) which has a maximum resistance of 10kΩ and 100 incremental steps, thus providing a resolution of 0.1kΩ.
 Other X9C ICs can also be used for different ranges of resistance.
-External resistors (Ext res) can be connected in series next to the X9C103 to increase the resistance range that matches the TPU printwork.
+External resistors (Ext res) can be connected in series next to the X9C103 to increase the resistance range that matches the TPU printwork

+## Limitations
+Duo-Sensing serial communication is not well implemented, which can lead to occasional interruptions in the bit streams.
+This has resulted in poor data quality for training the machine learning model.